Check out our new lower rates.

 Can personal loans be used for car repairs?

 Yes, you can use personal loans for car repairs.
 In fact, unexpected emergencies such as car repairs are a very common use case for personal loans.
-You can use personal loans for almost anything.
+You can use personal loans for almost any legal purpose.

 What sorts of financing can you get for a vehicle repair?